Philippe-Tic/fit-track/README.md

-# FitTrack - Personal Fitness Tracker
+npm# FitTrack - Personal Fitness Tracker

 A modern, responsive web application for tracking your daily fitness journey.
 Built with React, TypeScript, Tailwind CSS, and Supabase.